syncfusion-content/aurelia-docs/Aurelia/getting-started/skeleton-typescript.md

 The [aurelia-syncfusion-bridge](https://github.com/aurelia-ui-toolkits/aurelia-syncfusion-bridge) plugin brings the [Syncfusion Essential Studio for JavaScript Widgets](https://github.com/syncfusion/JavaScript-Widgets) into Aurelia world.
 So, by configuring aurelia-syncfusion-bridge plugin with Aurelia skeleton-navigation-typescript, we can use Syncfusion components in Aurelia application.

-The upcoming sections will describe about the installation and configuration of aurelia-syncfusion-bridge with Aurelia skeleton-navigation-typescript.

-N> For quick start, we have already configured aurelia-syncfusion-bridge with Aurelia skeleton-navigation-typescript.
-Those who are wish to directly getting started with Syncfusion Aurelia components navigate to here.

 ## Synopsis

 *	[Prerequisites](#prerequisites)